Health Effects of Mold

 - Systemic: Systemic reactions are the most severe of the pathogenic reactions and can be life threatening.
 The mold attacks the kidneys, lungs, liver or other organs.

 A toxigenic mold produces toxins.
-There are approximately 20 common toxins mold is known to produce.
-Just because a mold is toxigenic though doesn’t mean it’s producing toxins at every moment.
+There are approximately 20 common toxins that mold is known to produce.

 When you ingest or inhale these toxins, your chance of becoming ill increases.
 Upon exposure to toxigenic mold, you may experience the following effects: